Prong setting: General features

 The head can be handmade, cast, or die struck, and it is made from some type of precious metal, such as gold, silver, or platinum.
 Heads used to prong set a gemstone are made in a variety of sizes and shapes, depending on the shape and size of the gemstone, or whether or not the gemstone is faceted or cabochon-shaped.
-Common shapes of heads used in stone setting include round, oval, emerald cut, princess cut, marquise cut, pear-shaped, and trillian cut.
-V-shaped prongs are recommended for a marquise-cut or pear-shaped stone, while flat prongs are recommended for a flat-cut emerald.
+Common shapes of heads used in stone setting include round, oval, emerald cut, princess cut, marquise cut, pendeloque cut, and trilliant cut.
+V-shaped prongs are recommended for a marquise-cut or pendeloque-cut stone, while flat prongs are recommended for a flat-cut emerald.
 A prong setting holds the gem securely while allowing the gem to be struck with more light and from more angles, increasing the brilliance of the gemstone.

 Drawbacks

 A prong setting offers less protection to the gem than inset mounts.
 In addition, prongs can snag on clothing or fabric.
 High-quality settings are less likely to snag on clothing, as the prongs are firmly attached to the gem and well finished.

 Over time, prongs may get worn out or become loose.
 Getting the ring checked regularly is a good idea to prevent any accidental loss of a mounted gemstone.
-Some effective ways include using a 10X loupe to check for gaps between prongs and gemstone, listening for sounds made by loose gemstone, and taking it to a professional jeweler once every 6 months for checks.
+Some effective ways include using a 10X loupe to check for gaps between prongs and gemstone, listening for sounds made by loose gemstone, and taking it to a professional jeweler once every six months for checks.